joseMalaquias/Sistemas-Autonomos-20_21/README.md

 ```
 rosrun rviz rviz
 ```
-On the seventh terminal, with a defined number of particles and rate:
+On the seventh terminal, in <number_of_particules>, substitute by a number(ex: 50, 75, 100, 150, 200, ...) and in <rate> substitute by a rate in Hz (0.5, 1, 2, ...).
+For the average teste in Playpen, we reccomend 100 particales with a rate of 1 Hz (do not use numbers of particules much higher than the ones states as it requires a lot of resources from your computer):
 ```
-rosrun mclocalization mcl.py <number of particles> <rate>
+rosrun mclocalization mcl.py <number_of_particles> <rate>
 ```

-Open rviz, select add (bottom left), and add the Map and PoseArray topics.
+Open rviz, select option "Add" (bottom left), and add the Map and PoseArray topics.
+If desired, the LaserScan topic can be added too.
+In order to move the husky, select the third terminal and follow the instructions.
+When the Husky gets localized, a message on the seventh terminal will pop up saying "Husky Localized!"

+In order to check the results, we reccomend checking the Particles positions in Rviz and the Husky position in the Gazebo program and comparing with each other.

+If you want to see the robot location directly in Rviz, a topic of the Husky "true" location may be added by adding the topic "InteractiveMarkers", however, sometimes this suffers a deviation, and doesn't represent its true position, so we don't recommend it.

 Enjoy!